Skip to content

 To get started with your FSA recovery today, you have a few options:

-1. Purchase my introductory book on FSA to better understand what may have happened to you in your dysfunctional (or narcissistic) family system (use the Universal Buy Link, below, to access Amazon, B & N, and other online retailers, as well as book subscription services).
+1. Purchase my introductory book on FSA, Rejected, Shamed, and Blamed, to better understand what may have happened to you in your dysfunctional (or narcissistic) family system (use the Universal Buy Link, below, to access Amazon, B & N, and other online retailers, as well as book subscription services).

 4. Not in a position to make a financial investment in your FSA Recovery at this time?
-Check out my FSA Adult Survivor Resource Page for addition FSA adult survivor resources.
+Check out my FSA Adult Survivor Resource Page to access additional FSA adult survivor resources.

 Family Scapegoat Book